sakethyalamanchili/Health-Scribe/HACKATHON_PITCH.md

 ### "How is this different from existing health apps?"

 "Existing apps are data *viewers*.
-Asha is an intelligent *agent*.
+CareGuide is an intelligent *agent*.
 It doesn't just show you data—it reads, reasons, and recommends.
 The assessment agent performs cognitive work that would take a human hours: reading a complete medical history to find evidence of specific activities.
 This is true agentic AI, not just a fancy UI over a database."

 ### "What about hallucination risks?"